mrjackyliang/pfsense-ipv6-prefix-updater/README.md

 To use this updater, here are three simple steps you need to follow:
 1. Download the **Cron** package from **Package Manager**.
-2. Choose an interface, and configure your system using the assigned IPv6 address.
+2. Choose an interface, and configure your system with the given global IPv6 address.
 3. Download the updater by following the [setup instructions](#setup-instructions).

 ## Setup Instructions